Understanding Retrieval Augmentation for Long-Form Question Answering: How In-Context Documents Impact Surface Answer Statistics

-Using the same set of evidence documents brings different effects on two LMs.
-On GPT-3.5, providing documents results in shorter generations and less repetitions, while on Alpaca, it results in longer generations and more repetitions.
+\paragraph{Results} Table~\ref{tab:evallm} presents the statistics for answers.
+Overall, prepending relevant documents yields bigger changes for both GPT-3.5 and Alpaca compared to prepending random documents.
+Prepending unrelated documents has little effect on the automatic metrics for Alpaca, but impacts the generation of GPT-3.5, especially in length and Self-BLEU.
+This might be related to instruction tuning enabling LMs (Alpaca in this case) to be more robust to irrelevant prompts~\citep{webson-pavlick-2022-prompt}.
+We report the results on GPT-4 (which shows the same trend as GPT-3.5) in Appendix \ref{appendix:surface-gpt4}, and seven other LMs in Appendix~\ref{appendix:otherlms}. \paragraph{{Using the same evidence documents brings different effects on different LMs.}} On GPT-3.5, providing documents results in shorter outputs and less repetitions, while on Alpaca, it results in longer outputs and more repetitions.
 Yet, on both models, adding relevant documents causes bigger changes in length than adding random documents.
-Overall, GPT-3.5 generates longer answers with less variability across examples.
-Alpaca answers exhibit higher variance across examples, consistently across all metrics.
+Overall, GPT-3.5 generate longer answers with less variability across examples.
+Alpaca answers exhibit higher variance across examples across all metrics.

-In both models, RankGen scores decrease when the document set is more relevant.
-This can be as the model incorporates new information from retrieved documents, generated answers become less predictable from the question alone.
+For both models, RankGen scores decrease when the document set is more relevant.
+This can be as the model incorporates new information from retrieved documents, generation become less predictable from the question alone.
 Perplexity also shows similar trends, with relevant documents \textbf{increasing} perplexity.
-This might be because it copies rare tokens from evidence documents, which will get assigned high perplexity when evaluating answers alone.
+This might be because it copies rare tokens from documents, which will get assigned high perplexity when evaluating answers alone.

-Our finding diverges from \citet{krishna-etal-2021-hurdles} which showed conditioning on random vs. relevant documents does not bring differences in smaller-scale, fine-tuned retrieval-augmented LM, which fails to incorporate relevant information from retrieved documents into the answer.
-We will compare attribution patterns in Section~\ref{subsec:apply}, which again shows a substantial difference between the two settings.